AI Dangers: Loss of Control and Bias

 Simply put, people desire an effortlessly understanding and user-friendly AI personal assistant.
 However, existing chatbots often provide inadequate responses, requiring repeated prompts.
 Sometimes, these chatbots can deliver impressive answers with the right prompts, but that’s where the problem lies.
 Who wants to spend time learning how to communicate with a prompt effectively?
 It’s like going back in time to the era of DOS prompts.

 A recent study revealed that only 20% of individuals actively utilize these models, and even among them, it’s likely that less than 5% truly comprehend their usage.
 As a result, the significant investments made by major companies in a flawed product seem unwise.
-The flaw originates from one simple reason: AI cannot yet consider human fallibility.
+The flaw originates from a straightforward reason: AI cannot yet consider human fallibility.
 In simpler terms, it struggles to engage effectively with individuals not well-versed in complex technologies.
-Until this changes, the general public will not fully embrace AI.
+Until these changes, the general public will not fully embrace AI.

 Conclusion on AI Dangers